fulup-bzh/OidConnect/README.md

 INSTALLATION:

+Manual Installation:

+  Manual installation from git remains simple and avoids usage of 'composer update'.

+Package Installation

+  Add "breizhme/oid-connect" : "dev-master" to composer.json

-00) Request Client ID/Secret from the IDPs you want to log from.
+Request Client ID/Secret from the IDPs you want to log from.

     Check in Sample/Config/OIDconnect for the provider you want, and the URL of corresponding developer's console to request your application keys.